Frequently Asked Questions

 How long does it take to complete a course?

 Each course on the Portal is self-paced and allows participants to start, stop, and resume the course based on the demands of their schedule.
+Portal course sessions run January 1 – December 31 of each year and course content must be completed by December 31 in order to earn your certificate.

 Are course documents and slides available for download?

-Are eLearning courses certified for law enforcement continuing education credit?
+Are e-Learning courses certified for law enforcement continuing education credit?

 The certification of eLearning courses varies greatly across the nation.
 However, the courses available within the Portal have been produced in compliance with the COPS Office curriculum development standards and the content has been vetted by the Department of Justice.
 As such, many state and local organizations may offer credits for these courses.
-Portal users wishing to obtain continuing education credit for completing courses should follow their organization’s procedures for certification of eLearning and multimedia training.
+Portal learners wishing to obtain continuing education credit for completing courses should follow their organization’s procedures for certification of eLearning and multimedia training.